jalajrastogi4/Langchain-K6-Performance-Analyzer/README.md

 2. POST /upload :
     - upload raw output of k6 test using this endpoint to create ingestion job
 3. POST /ingestion/{job_id} :
-    - Normalize raw data and Begin data ingesstion in postgres
+    - Normalize raw data and Begin data ingestion in PostgreSQL
 4. POST /report/{file_id} :
     - Generate html report containing metrics and plots to be fed into langchain (check data/reports for sample)
 5. POST /analysis :